-Acting like a second skin, seamless Merino wool apparel encourages greater structure diversity and comfort along with enhanced protection.
+Acting like a second skin, seamless Merino wool apparel encourages greater structure diversity and comfort along with superior flexibility.

 Acts like a second skin to support and protect the contours of the body without restricting movement and promoting flexibility.